-- 1. Discuss the implementation of oblivious transfer. - Prove that, "if there exist (non-unifrom) polynomial-time indistinguishable encryption scheme then every NP language has a computational zero-knowledge interactive proof-system". - 3.
+- 1. Discuss the implementation of oblivious transfer. - 2.
+Prove that, "if there exist (non-unifrom) polynomial-time indistinguishable encryption scheme then every NP language has a computational zero-knowledge interactive proof-system". - 3.
 Illustrate the steps involved in one round of Guillou Quisquater protocol if p=17, q=23, e=11, s=4, r=3 by computing the values of witness and response if the challenge is 5.

-- 1. Explain Shamir Secret sharing scheme for secure multiparty computation. - 2.
-What are anonymous transactions? - 3.
+- 1. Explain Shamir Secret sharing scheme for secure multiparty computation. - 3.
 Modify the multiparty ping pong protocol if most of the parties are honest.